 A New Hampshire LLC operating agreement is a document that explains an LLC’s ownership and procedures.
 It serves as a guideline company members can use to ensure everyone agrees on how the company should operate.

-It also includes statements on the LLC’s owners, including their individual responsibilities and the levels of protection they have.
+It also includes statements on the LLC’s owners, including their responsibilities and their protection levels.
 You don’t need to file an LLC operating agreement with the state.
 Instead, each company member keeps a copy of it for their records.

 The official laws governing LLCs in New Hampshire are in Title 28, Chapter 304-C. Four statutes that pertain to operating agreements include the following:

 - § 304-C:41 (Binding effect of operating agreements)

 - § 304-C:43 (Operating agreements: Single-member limited liability companies)

 - § 304-C:45 (Operating agreements: Rights to any persons, including non-parties)

 Whether you’re filing to create a domestic or foreign LLC in New Hampshire, the fee is $100.
 Expect to pay an additional $2 processing fee when you complete the filing process online.